Nakadie/Hospital-Database/README.md

 I realize that SQL is a better database handling tool but at the time of completing the project I was under time constraints to push the project out quickly.
 I improvised a workable database using the knowlege I already have.
 I deliberately wrote my classes so that I will be able to implement SQL at a later date.

-Possible future updates will be:
+Future Updates in order of planned implementation:
+- SQL upgrade.
+- Tests.
 - Time stamped notes under patients file.
-- SQL upgrade.

 - Ability to list all patients and select from a list.
 - Edit existing patients.
 - Improve search functionality by removing case sensitivity for names and allow spaces in names.

 Known issues being worked on: